The Dust Scattering Halo of Cygnus X-3: Fit to 4-6 keV halo profile

 where $\charsig_0 = 1.04'\ E_{\rm keV}^{-1}$, $G_p$ is an integral over a power law, and $G_u$ is a function of erf and incomplete gamma functions as defined in the Appendix.
 For an infinitesimally thin dust screen, where $\xi = \delta(x-x_s)$,

 which is also described in the Appendix.
 Screens produce a flat surface brightness profile, and a uniform distribution produces a cuspy profile.

+As mentioned in Section~\ref{sec:SpectralFit}, the high resolution imaging capabilities of \Chandra~imply that the spectrum extracted from the HETG dispersed light is also reduced by extinction from dust scattering.
+To correct for this, we modify the point source flux $\Fps$ by the model $\tsca$ value to calculate the scattering halo intensity, which is proportional to $F_a = \Fps e^{\tsca}$.

 We use the publicly available MCMC code {\sl emcee} to explore the parameter space in a Bayesian analysis of possible halo fits \citep{emcee}.
+To see what X-ray scattering can tell us about the large end of the grain size distribution, we freeze the low end of the distribution at $0.005\ \mum$ and fit for $\amax$ and $p$.
 At a fixed energy, the dust grain distribution parameters $\amax$ and $p$ mainly affect the scattering halo shape.
-The optical depth to scattering controls the halo normalization, which scales with the total dust mass column, $\tau_{\rm sca} = \kappa_{\rm sca}(a,p) M_d$.
+The optical depth to scattering mainly controls the halo normalization, which scales with the total dust mass column, $\tau_{\rm sca} = \kappa_{\rm sca}(a,p) M_d$.
+We use $\NH$ as a free parameter and convert to $M_d$ using the dust-to-gas mass ratio of 0.009.